"Thank you!!" Registering & paying in advance saves your time and that of the organizers!

 Yearly USCF membership provides players a USCF ID number which they can use to track their progress on the USCF website (look for "Players/Ratings" and then "Player/Rating Look-up" on the USCF website).
 USCF provides a wide variety of statistical information enabling players to track their progress and that of their friends, competitors and favorite players.
 ACC is an affiliate of the USCF, and all ACC tournaments are USCF rated events.
 Learn more about the USCF on their website.

 Many non-profit, state chess associations and local chess clubs also require memberships/dues of players in their events.
-These are also yearly fees which help cover overhead costs for these clubs and allow players to compete in state and club events, usually for a discount (for instance, ACC usually provides at least a $5 discount to members on all tournaments and events held by the club).
+These are also yearly fees which help cover overhead costs for these clubs and allow players to compete in state and club events, usually for a discount (for instance, ACC usually provides $5-10 discounts to members on all tournaments and events held by the club).

 USCF: Players may join the USCF through the USCF website.
 Membership information may be found by clicking on the link marked “Join or Renew” at the top of the USCF home page.
 Players can call the USCF (1-800-903-8723) from 8:00am–5:00pm, (Eastern Time) Monday–Friday and charge their membership; most major credit cards are accepted.
 Players may also join at most tournaments and clubs, but be sure join or renew at least several days before a tournament so that Tournament Directors will have time to verify membership information.

-ACC: Players may join the ACC at club meetings on any Friday evening or at any ACC tournament.
+For ACC: Players may join the ACC at club meetings on any Friday evening or at any ACC tournament.
+Players can also join or renew their USCF memberships through the club.
+Both memberships can be paid for either at the club (cash or check, no credit/debit cards) or through the club website using PayPal.
 Please arrive by 7:30pm to allow time for registration before events start.
 ACC opens at 7:00pm on Fridays and events usually start at or just after 8:00pm.
-ACC takes cash or checks at the club - NO Credit cards.

 USCF and club memberships are in addition to entry fees for tournaments.
 Many tournaments allow players to play for anywhere from $3-5 per game, large tournaments average $10-12 per game, and national tournaments can be $20 per game or higher (but they also provide many huge, guaranteed cash prizes).
 The USCF offers a range of membership levels.
-Prices for 1-year memberships range from $17-46 with lower memberships for seniors and children.
-Most young players chose to join as “Scholastic” member (ages 12 & under), “Youth” members (ages 15 & under) or as “Young Adult” members (ages 24 & under).
-Please refer to the USCF website for current information on membership dues.
+Prices for 1-year memberships range from $17-46 with lower rates for seniors and children.
+Adults are $40-49; Seniors are $40; “scholastic” (ages 12 & under) are $17-25; “youth” (ages 13-15) are $22-30; or “young adult” (ages 16-24) are $26-35.
+Please refer to the USCF website for more information on membership dues.

-ACC memberships are for 1-year and cost $50 for adults and $40 for seniors and kids.
+ACC memberships, for 1-year, are $75 for adults and $60 for seniors and kids aged 18 or younger.
 This translates to less than $1 per Ladder game if members play every Friday.
-In addition, members get discounts (usually $5) on ACC events.
+In addition, members get $5-10 discounts on all ACC tournaments, lectures, and other club events.

 The easiest method for paying is on-line through secure payment systems such as "PayPal," though not all affiliates, clubs or tournaments provide this option.
 See the USCF website or club/tournament websites for an on-line option.
 One either pays through a credit card or the online payment system has a very secure connection the player's banking institution to allow a quick, simple and very secure payment transfer.
 This option is usually administratively easier for clubs and Tournament Directors and they usually provide a discount for on-line and pre-registrations for tournaments (but not memberships).

 Most tournaments also allow players/members to pre-pay by check via postal mail, but cut-off such options about a week before the event to circumvent administrative problems.
-Many clubs and affiliates, including ACC, DO NOT provide a postal option for memberships to avoid such administrative problems, preferring in person payment by cash or check so that members can be sure they play the first night they show up.
+Many clubs and affiliates DO NOT provide a postal option for memberships to avoid such administrative problems, preferring in person payment by cash or check so that members can be sure they play the first night they show up.

 All tournaments allow players to register the day of the event for slightly increased registration fees.
-Payment is usually limited to cash or check.
+On-site payment is usually limited to cash or check.

 This varies based on the size of the tournament.
 Generally, smaller tournaments or club events have discounted pre-registration periods 2-3 week before the event.
 Larger tournaments may allow pre-registration for 2-3 months or more before the tournament.
-Then regular registration is open the first day of the tournament for about an hour or two before the first round.
-Most regular registration periods close 15 minutes before the first round (usually giving late registrants a "bye" for the first round).
+Then, the regular registration is open the first day of the tournament for about an hour or two before the first round.
+Most regular registration periods close 10 minutes before the first round (registering after that point can mean the player gets a "bye" for the first round).
 Some larger multi-day tournaments allow players to "re-enter" on the second day if they lost their first or earlier rounds (re-entered players usually pay ANOTHER entry fee usually at about 66-75% the regular entry fee rate).

-The USCF compiles a list of state affiliates (which organize within a given state) and most of the chess clubs within each state that are USCF affiliates.
-The USCF also runs regional tournament "Clearinghouses" which are used by state and local Tournament Directors to post, advertise and coordinate their events across a region.
-The VA/DC/MD Clearinghouse can be found at: go here.
+The USCF compiles a list of state affiliates (which organize within a given state) as well as a list of state tournaments.
+The USCF also runs regional tournament "Clearinghouses" which are used by state and local Tournament Directors to post, advertise and coordinate their events across a region, like the: VA/DC/MD Clearinghouse.
+While these may contain many of the same listings they are not redundant, so check each of them for potential tournaments to enter.